Our Automated VPN Speed Tests

 - Vancouver, Canada

-While your city may not be on this list, we hope that the global spread is wide enough that you can find one near enough to you to estimate what your own speeds might be like.
+While your city may not be on this list, we hope the global spread is wide enough for you to estimate what your own speeds may be like.